Meta Decides to Shut down Threads in Turkey Starting from April 29

-- Meta has decided to temporarily shut down Threads in Turkey starting on April 29
+- Meta will have to temporarily shut down Threads in Turkey starting on April 29

 - This decision comes after the TCA issued an interim order against Meta last month